 Do you have an issue to talk through and need someone who can really listen?
 Is there something which you need to express but nowhere you can say it?
-I’m a psychologist in London and I offer counselling to people who are looking for someone to be with them as they explore and overcome difficult issues.
+We are psychologists in London and we offer counselling to people who are looking for someone to be with them as they explore and overcome difficult issues.

 Values and Philosophy of Life